emil-genov/portfolio/mercatis/lisa-server.md

 layout: project
 timespan: Apr 2009 - Jan 2011
 id: 13
+role: Senior Software Developer
+excerpt: A fully automated logistics system controlling all activities in interconnected warehouses and stores of Muller GmBH.
+It covers all services from tracking incoming products, storage, retrieval on demand, logistical planning and all other store and transport related activities.
 ---

 [LISA is a fully automated logistics system](https://mercatis.com/web/homepage/lisa-logistik) controlling all activities in interconnected warehouses and stores of Muller GmBH.
 It covers all services from tracking incoming products, storage, retrieval on demand, logistical planning and all other store and transport related activities.